Grayscale CEO predicts a crypto environment 'we haven’t seen before' after legal win

 The bill provides the CFTC with jurisdiction over digital commodities and clarifies the SEC's jurisdiction over digital assets offered as part of an investment contract.
 It also tries to direct what firms need to do to register with the SEC and requires the SEC to write new rules that are customized to govern crypto.

-"It is encouraging to actually see crypto becoming a non partisan issue," Sonnenshein said.
+"It is encouraging to actually see crypto becoming a nonpartisan issue," Sonnenshein said.

-Next year, he added, the industry could get another boost when when the bitcoin blockchain gets a supply cut that could boost the price of that cryptocurrency relative to other digital assets.
+Next year, he added, the industry could get another boost when when the bitcoin blockchain gets a supply cut that could raise the price of that cryptocurrency relative to other digital assets.

 There are "some catalysts that could be really, really unique to continuing to underscore the staying power of the asset class,” he said.
 It could mean "an environment around crypto that we haven’t seen before."